About the STRIDES Initiative

 The STRIDES Initiative is one of many NIH-wide efforts to implement the NIH Strategic Plan for Data Science, which provides a roadmap for modernizing the NIH-funded biomedical data science ecosystem.

 By leveraging the STRIDES Initiative, NIH and NIH-funded institutions can begin to create a robust, interconnected ecosystem that breaks down silos related to generating, analyzing, and sharing research data.
+NIH-funded researchers with an active NIH award may take advantage of the STRIDES Initiative for their NIH-funded research projects.
+Eligible investigators include awardees of NIH contracts, other transaction agreements, grants, cooperative agreements, and other agreements.

 Benefits of using the STRIDES Initiative as a vehicle to access STRIDES Initiative partners include: